-- 13. Students who have a grade of B- or less for two classes during their graduate work will be dismissed from the program. - 14.
+- 13. Requests to withdraw from a course after the last day to withdraw are not guaranteed and are reserved for students who have extenuating circumstances.
+Each academic college has their own policies on approving course withdrawals after this deadline. - 14.
+Students who have a grade of B- or less for two classes during their graduate work will be dismissed from the program. - 15.
 Students who have taken NURS 6730 or any additional clinical course may be required to do remediation at the option coordinators discretion if they have been on a leave of absence or out of the clinical setting for more than one semester.